Geetha Kanthi Jayakody: Career

-Before starting acting career, Jayakody joined with Sri Lanka Broadcasting Coorporation for Lama Pitiya program.
+Before starting acting career, Jayakody joined with Sri Lanka Broadcasting Corporation for Lama Pitiya program.
 At about 21 years, she performed Ambika Geethayen Geethaya program as a radio relief announcer.
 While at the Lamapitiya, she played as Catherine Kumari in Bandula Withanage's drama Lanka Kathawa.
 Her first acting came through stage drama Kelani Palama as a school girl Surangani.
 During its second production of Kolam drama Sakkhaya Dhitti by Lucien Bulathsinhala, Gamini Samarakoon starred as 'Gamaya' and Geetha Kanthi Jayakody as 'Gama Hamine'.
 The role 'Daisy' in the stage play Rhinoceros (1986), directed by veteran writer Kapila Kumara Kalinga, is one of the highlights of Geetha Kanthi's drama.

 Later, she joined the play Veniciye Welenda for a brief period.
 At the age about 18 years, she played the role village girl in television play Hath Pana.
 Her maiden television direction came through Ashirwada which was telecasted on Esala Poya Day through TV Derana in 2012.